 Christmas is special.
-You have egg nog, gingerbread, candy canes, big ass ham, and their corresponding Starbuck’s lattes — well, there’s no cured ham cappuccino… yet.
-We worship the miracle of capitalism and measure our affection in material gifts. it is not the size of a gift but its price that matters most.
+You have egg nog, gingerbread, candy canes, big ass ham, and seasonal Starbuck’s lattes.
+While we worship the miracle of capitalism and measure our affection in material gifts, it is not the size of a gift but its price that matters most.

 They say it’s better to give than to receive.
 Those people must have relatives like ours.
-After years of Secret Santa disappointment getting ugly socks or obscene fart clocks, the Magliozzi family eventually took control of Christmas with a Yankee Swap.
+After years of Secret Santa disappointment from ugly shoes to obscene fart clocks, the Magliozzi family took control of Christmas with a Yankee Swap.

-Some Magliozzi Swap highlights include most of a juice tiger, a hideously cumbersome ceramic Christmas ornament, a fart clock, a broken yo-yo, a shoebox of old baseball cards, a framed photograph of Drew, another fart clock, and a broken garage door opener.
-Some gifts, like the mustache-shaped baking mould or the hand-crank ice cream-maker have appeared year after year.
+Some swap highlights include a juice tiger, a hideous and cumbersome Christmas ornament, a fart clock, a broken yo-yo, a shoebox of old baseball cards, a photograph of Alex and another of Drew, another fart clock, and a broken garage door opener.
+Some gifts, like a mustache-shaped baking mould or hand-crank ice cream-maker have appeared in multiple swaps.

 If you manage to get your hands on a rare diamond in the rough, the next person will surely relieve you of your bounty.
 Though they generally cost nothing, not all our gifts are valueless.
-One year, Tommy included an envelope (not to be opened till the end) containing a $100 bill, because he technically didn’t “purchase” it.
-The next year, he repeated the gimmick with a $1 bill, which was better than the behemoth ice cream-maker.
-Tom followed that with a fake $100 bill with his own face in for Ben Franklin’s, which was the best of all.
+One year, Tommy included an envelope (not to be opened till the end) containing a $100 bill, claiming he technically had not “purchased” it.
+The next year, he repeated the gimmick with a $1 bill, which still beat most of the other gifts that year.
+The trilogy ended the next year with a fake $100 bill that replaced Ben Franklin’s face with his.

-When it’s over, no one (except the person with $100 in his wallet) leaves with anything good.
+When it’s over, no one (except the person with $100 in his wallet) leaves satisfied.
 It’s a victory if the object you lug home is smaller than a breadbox.
-Nevertheless, we are always happy, because gifts aren’t the point.
-It’s about the joy, fun, copious laughter, and shared memories.
+However, we are always happy, because the gifts are merely the pretense for laughter and fun together.